dineshkushwaha18/stock-analysis-ai/README.md

 2. The app fetches 1 year of price data and latest news headlines
 3. Technical indicators are computed and interpreted
 4. News headlines are scored for sentiment by the LLM
-5. A GradientBoosting model is trained on historical features to predict direction
-6. All signals are combined into an overall assessment
+5. Technicals and sentiment are combined into an overall signal
-7. The LLM generates a comprehensive analysis explaining its outlook
+6. The LLM generates a comprehensive analysis explaining its outlook
-8. Ask follow-up questions via the built-in chat
+7. Ask follow-up questions via the built-in chat

 ## API Key